How Do Intruder Alarm Systems Work?

 Burglars usually target the homes of people who are away from their property.
 In addition, they can also target commercial premises such as shops and restaurants.

-People commit burglary for many reasons, money is often a motive.
-However, some burglars may be motivated by other factors or they may also be repeat offenders.
-The consequences of burglary can include damage to the property including windows being broken as well as people being hurt if there’s an altercation between the burglar and another resident who lives at the property.
+People commit burglary for many reasons; money is often a motive.
+However, some burglars may be motivated by other factors, or they may also be repeat offenders.
+The consequences of burglary can include damage to the property, including broken windows as well as people being hurt if there’s an altercation between the burglar and another resident who lives at the property.

 burglary break in